Protecting Public Access in Montana

 PLWA ACCESS ADVOCATE

-At August’s Annual Meeting, PLWA member and PAIC graduate Dennis Cates was awarded the Public Access Champion Award.
+At August 2023’s Annual Meeting, PLWA member and PAIC graduate Dennis Cates was awarded the Public Access Champion Award.
 This award is given to someone whose work, day in and day out, has helped PLWA thrive and grow as an organization of service.
 The Public Access Champion Award recognizes individuals who commit their time without fanfare or ego, and who make it possible for our initiatives to succeed.
-These award winners are the super stars of our movement, and the heart of our organization.
-Dennis exemplifies all these qualities.
+These award winners are the heart of our organization.
+Dennis exemplifies all these qualities and has been assisting PLWA for over a decade.

 “There are some wild places across our nation's public lands that physically move you, creating a tightening in the chest, a loss of breath, or a tingling along the spine.”